lsst-sitcom/sitcomtn-101/index.rst

 Data quality
 ============
-We have checked that the TMA was not moving during this test and that the mirror was raised (MTM1M3.logevent_detailedState == ACTIVEENGINEERING) with Hard Point in standby mode.
+We have checked that the TMA was not moving during this test (Azimuth: -25.95 deg - Elevation: 89.95 deg) and that the mirror was raised (MTM1M3.logevent_detailedState == ACTIVEENGINEERING) with Hard Point in standby mode.

+We also checked that during the whole duration of the test, the Force Balance System was turned off.

-The second test was to check the VMS accelerometers sampling rate which is supposed to be 200 Hz.
+The next test was to check the VMS accelerometers sampling rate which is supposed to be 200 Hz.
 To do so, we compute the time difference (*delta t*) between consecutive samples.
 In the following plot (left), we see that while most of the samples are separated by ~0.005s (200 Hz), some samples are separated by ~0.00444s.
 If we plot *delta t* as a function of the sample number (right plot) we see that this feature is periodic and could potentially impact the PSD analyses.
 This issue has been reported as a bug in the JIRA ticket
 `DM-43219 <https://rubinobs.atlassian.net/browse/DM-43219>`_.
 Petr Kubanek pointed that the 200 Hz sampling rate is fixed by the hardware, so the observed behavior is probably due to a